Gabon army announces coup ‘to restore democracy’

 A curfew has been imposed over the capital, Libreville, and the internet has been cut.
 The city on the Atlantic Ocean coast is being patrolled by military tanks and armed vehicles.
 No violence has been reported.

 President Ali Bongo, in power since 2009, has been out of the country since October amid reports that he had a stroke.
-He recently addressed the country in a New Year’s message from a hospital bed in Morocco.
+He recently addressed the country in a New Year’s message that was filmed in Morocco, where he has been receiving medical treatment.

 Most Read Nation & World Stories

-Note: This story has been corrected to show that Bongo’s New Year’s address was not from a hospital bed.